hadriencoursera/Getting-and-Cleaning-Data/README.md

 [The source data for this project can be found here.](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 ### Making Modifications to This Script
-Once you have obtained and unzipped the source files, you will need to make one modification to the R file before you can process the data.
+Once you have obtained and unzipped the source files, you will have to run the R file named "run_analysis.R" with all the files needed in the local directory.

 ### Project Summary